AppsFlyerSDK/appsflyer-react-native-plugin/Docs/Guides.md

 }
 ```

-The code implementation fro the conversion listener must be made **prior to the initialization** code of the SDK
+The code implementation for the conversion listener must be made **prior to the initialization** code of the SDK

 *Example:*